 - MacBook (Late 2008 Aluminum, or Early 2009 or newer)

 - MacBook Air (Late 2008 or newer)

 - Xserve (Early 2009)

-Is there anything I should do before installing OS X Mountain Lion?
+Is there anything I should do before upgrading to OS X El Capitan?

-Always backup your hard drive before you install software on your computer.
-We suggest that you also do the following to ensure the operating system installs correctly:
+Always backup your computer before you begin installing new software.
+We also suggest that you do the following to ensure that El Capitan installs properly:

-- Updating any software on your computer by going to the software's website
+- Update any software on your computer by going to the App Store / software's website